ryan-blunden/cats-who-code/docs/docs/run-app-locally.md

 ## Initializing the MySQL database

-From the project root, change into the `catswhocode/app` (The Django application directory).
+From the project root, change into the `app` (The Django application directory).

 Then setup the MySQL database that Django uses by running the following commands:

     make db-create-dev
-    make migrate

 ## Creating the bucket

-Still in `catswhocode/app`, run `make bucket-create-dev`.
+Still in `app`, run `make bucket-create-dev`.

 ## Health Check